 - 4 tablespoon salsa

-- 4 pieces of rye bread
+- 4 slices of bread * I use rye bread

 Garnish: additional salsa and sour cream